Yuya Yamawaki – Precision and Persistence on the Mound

 Profession: Electrical Maintenance

-From his first pitch at age 8 to representing his country and competing on the world stage, Yuya Tamawaki is a symbol of dedication, growth, and international passion for the game.
+From his first pitch at age 8 to representing his country and competing on the world stage, Yuya Yamawaki is a symbol of dedication, growth, and international passion for the game.
 Keep your eyes on the diamond—Yuya’s just getting started.